Fixed Assets: A Comprehensive Overview

 What is Depreciation?

 Depreciation is the accounting method used to allocate the cost of a tangible fixed asset over its useful life.
-It reflects how much of an asset's value has been used up over time.
+It reflects how much of an asset's value has been utilized over time.

 Methods of Depreciation